This post has already been read 4055 times!An affiliate site for Amazon and eBay.

 Note: As 3D printing is building its way up to a trend which you can make everything at home, it is not recommended to 3D print gears due to lack of rigidity of the material.
 They are not for high-stress use unless forging expensive materials from shops.
 But this will cost you more than just buying one.

 This depends on the materials of the gear.
 It is usually made of plastic, aluminum, steel, titanium from the cheapest to the most costly.
 You will find them relatively cheap in an average from 6 USD to 13 USD as manufacturers know RC enthusiast will purchase different gears since gears are consuming items so manufacture produce them with a low cost.

-Fig. 8 Material of gears (from left to right): plastic, aluminium, titanium, plastic
+Fig. 8 Material of gears (from left to right): plastic, aluminum, titanium, plastic

 To sum up the settings on the TT02, it is an excellent chassis to expand your creativity while having limitations such as gear ratios and motor limits, preventing you overdone your project.
 Saving yourself more money to necessary upgrade parts like aluminum center drive shaft and aluminum front-rear A-Arms and knuckles to release the true potential of the chassis.
 Pick up a good set of electronic is always good to do, providing a longer lifetime for the chassis.
 Tamiya TT02 is the best starters RC car I would truly recommend newcomers to purchase.

 Writer: Kelvin Wong